LamAnnieV/deployment_4/README.md

 Monitor application and server resources using AWS Cloudwatch.

 Previously, the CI/CD pipeline was automated using Jenkins and GitHub webhook.
-For this deployment, Cloudwatch was integrated with the EC2 where it can monitor the EC2 resources via Cloudwatch agents.
-Instead of using Elastic Beanstalk CLI to deploy the application, GUnicorn used and deployed to the Nginx web server
+For this deployment, the Virtual Private Cloud, availability zone, and subnets were configured.
+Cloudwatch was integrated with the EC2 where it can monitor the EC2 resources via Cloudwatch agents.
+Instead of using Elastic Beanstalk CLI to deploy the application, GUnicorn was used and deployed to the Nginx web server

 ## Step #1 Map Out the Deployment